GemmaButcher-dev/freestyle_dance/README.md

 ### Media

   * All images are the property of the developer who holds fully copywrite.
-  * Iframe video is the property of youtube.
+  * Iframe video is the property of youtube. original youtube video can be found [here](https://youtu.be/Z1R8amv1bpQ? si=4xqCwER4oCRQ4jKu).

 ### Acknowledgements

   * My Mentor for continuous helpful feedback.
+  * Cohort Leader Rachel Furlong for her continued support.
   * Tutor support at Code Institute for their support.